wpsharks/s2member-kb/questions/2015/53-how-do-i-display-the-eot-on-my-login-welcome-page.md

 ```

 You can change the "Your membership expires on: " portion to whatever is applicable for your scenario.
 You can also change the `F j, Y` portion of the code to display a different date format (`F j, Y` shows something like `January 21st, 2015`).
 See the [PHP `date()`](http://php.net/manual/en/function.date.php) formatting options.

+### Why isn't the EOT Date/Time showing?

+If the above code shows up blank for some users, that would indicate that user does not have an EOT Date/Time set (you can edit the user's account in **WordPress Dashboard → Users → Edit User** and scroll down to the **Automatic EOT Time** field).

+If you're using Recurring Subscriptions on your site (e.g., monthly recurring, yearly recurring), the EOT field will only be populated when a member cancels their membership or the membership is canceled due to multiple failed payments.
+On the other hand, if you're using Fixed-Term Subscriptions, where members pay for a fixed period of access (e.g., 1 day, 1 month, 1 year), the EOT field will be populated as soon as they pay for access.

+You can also manually add an EOT Time to any users account by editing their account and entering a valid date/time (click the `?` next to the **Automatic EOT Time** field for further details).